ErascusPlatypus/TabOrganizer/README.md

-# group_my_tabs
+# Tab Organizer

-Group My Tabs is a Firefox extension that automatically groups your browser tabs by their topics.
+Tab Organizer is a Firefox extension that automatically groups your browser tabs by their topics.
 This tool helps in managing and organizing multiple tabs efficiently, improving your productivity and browser experience.

 ## Features